ImperiumDelphi/minesweeper/README.md

 Este repositório contém o código-fonte de Minesweeper: Operação Ilha Perdida, um jogo desenvolvido em Pascal para uma competição de programação.
 Inspirado no clássico Campo Minado, este projeto traz uma temática militar envolvente, ambientada em uma ilha misteriosa com 8 campos de jogo distintos.
 Você é um especialista em desminagem encarregado de limpar terrenos perigosos, desde praias traiçoeiras até fortalezas abandonadas.
 Este é um projeto de código aberto, criado com paixão para demonstrar habilidades de programação e criatividade.
 Sinta-se à vontade para explorar o código, jogar, contribuir ou adaptá-lo para seus próprios projetos.
 Abaixo, você encontrará mais detalhes sobre como o jogo funciona, como executá-lo e algumas notas sobre o desenvolvimento.
 Divirta-se e boa sorte na sua missão!

+Sobre o Desenvolvimento e Limitações

+Devido à minha carga de trabalho, Minesweeper: Operação Ilha Perdida foi desenvolvido inteiramente nas minhas horas vagas, o que impactou o tempo disponível para implementar todas as ideias que eu tinha em mente.
+Recursos como um modo treinamento, para ajudar novos jogadores a aprenderem as mecânicas, e um modo história, que traria uma narrativa mais profunda à temática da ilha, acabaram ficando de fora desta versão.
+Apesar disso, o jogo está funcional e cumpre o objetivo da competição, e espero poder adicionar essas funcionalidades no futuro!

 Welcome to Minesweeper: Lost Island Operation!

 This repository hosts the source code for Minesweeper: Lost Island Operation, a game developed in Pascal for a programming competition.
 Inspired by the classic Minesweeper, this project features an immersive military theme, set on a mysterious island with 8 unique playable fields.
 You are a demining expert tasked with clearing hazardous terrains, from treacherous beaches to abandoned fortresses.
 This is an open-source project, built with passion to showcase programming skills and creativity.
 Feel free to explore the code, play the game, contribute, or adapt it for your own projects.
 Below, you’ll find more details on how the game works, how to run it, and some notes on its development.
 Have fun and good luck on your mission!

+About Development and Limitations

+Due to my busy workload, Minesweeper: Lost Island Operation was entirely developed during my spare time, which limited the time available to implement all the ideas I had in mind.
+Features like a training mode, to help new players learn the mechanics, and a story mode, which would add a deeper narrative to the island’s theme, couldn’t be included in this version.
+Nevertheless, the game is fully functional and meets the competition’s goals, and I hope to add these features in the future!